simontran9/refs/conts-and-algos/containers/graph.md

 - Depth/level of a node: the number of edges from the root to the node
 - Height of a node: the number of edges from the node to the deepest leaf
 - Height of a tree: the height of the root node
-- $m$-ary tree: a rooted tree where every node has at most $m$ children
+- $n$-ary tree: a rooted tree where every node has at most $n$ children
 - Binary tree: a rooted tree for which every node has at most two child nodes
 - Binary search tree: a binary tree which satisfy the BST invariant, which states that for every node $x$, all nodes to the left of $x$ must have a key less than $x$'s key, while all nodes to the right must have a key greater than $x$'s key
 - Full tree: a rooted tree in which each node has exactly $0$ or $N$ children
 - Complete tree: a rooted tree for which all the levels are filled, with the possible exception of the last level, which is filled from left to right
+- Perfect $n$-ary tree: an $n$-ary tree tree in which all internal nodes have exactly $n$ children and all leaf nodes are at the same level

 ## Properties